drmagu/BroCodeWebsite/README.md

 The video is meant for beginners and covers procedural PHP exclusively.

+All code was developed using VSCODE adn locally tested with XAMPP.

 This repo illustrates a limited set of the chapters in the video.

 * 21: the $_SESSION super global